The way ahead: Creating an open, connected & competitive India

-Despite its relatively sluggish domestic car market of recent years, India continues to see industrial and economic development.
-Infrastructural improvements are continually being made, including for seaports, rail and new roads, which is helping to draw more OEMs to the region.
-Hyundai Motor, for example, is reported to be considering another plant in India.
+Though automotive executives have seen relatively sluggish domestic economic growth in recent years, this still means growth levels far in excess of those seen in Europe and some of the other BRICs.
+India continues to see strong industrial development right now.
+Infrastructure improvements are steadily being made, including for ports, rail and new roads, which are helping to draw more OEMs to the region.
+Hyundai, for example, is reported to be considering another plant in India.

-Progress has also been made through governmental reform, including improvements to road and rail networks and policy, widespread bureaucratic cuts to reduce state line red tape, and concrete developments for the long-awaited Goods and Services Tax Bill (GST) – all of which further encourages investment, development and ultimately growth.
+Progress has also been made through governmental reform, including improvements to road and rail networks and to transport policy, with widespread bureaucratic cuts to reduce state line red tape and concrete developments towards the long-awaited Goods and Services Tax (GST) – which will sweep away internal borders and be a massive stimulus to further investment, development and growth.

-Book your place and join your peers, customers, suppliers and competitors who will be there.
+Book your place at this year’s conference, and join over 300 of your peers, customers, suppliers and competitors who will be there.